 Range & Habitat: Timothy is a common grass that occurs in every county of Illinois (see Distribution Map).
 It was introduced from Europe, either accidentally or deliberately, into the United States during the early 18th century.
 It was used as a source of hay for horses and other farm animals; this practice continues to the present day.
-Habitats include fields, disturbed meadows, fence rows, vacant lots, powerline clearances, roadsides, grassy embankments, upper slopes of drainage canals, and waste areas.
-Timothy is still cultivated as an agricultural crop; it is found in disturbed areas more often than natural habitats.
+Habitats include fields, pastures, disturbed meadows, fence rows in open areas, vacant lots, powerline clearances, roadsides, grassy embankments, upper slopes of drainage canals, and waste areas.
+Timothy is found in disturbed areas more often than natural habitats.

-Faunal Associations: Various insects feed on Timothy, including Aptinothrips rufus (Red Grass Thrip), which has been found in its seedheads.
-The caterpillars of the skippers Polites mystic (Long Dash) and Thymelicus lineola (European Skipper) feed on this grass, as do the caterpillars of the moths Leucania pseudargyria (False Wainscot), Oligia fractilinea (Lined Stalk Borer), and larvae of the leaf-miner moth Elachista illectella (Vance, 1974; Hamilton, 1982; Felt, 1917; Bouseman et al., 2006; Covell, 1985/2006).
+Faunal Associations: Various insects feed on Timothy, including Aptinothrips rufus (Red Grass Thrips), Neophilaenus lineatus (Lined Spittlebug), Cephus cinctus (Grass-stem Sawfly), larvae of Thymelicus lineola (European Skipper), larvae of the moth Leucania pseudargyria (False Wainscot), larvae of the moth Oligia fractilinea (Lined Stalk Borer), and larvae of the leaf-miner moth Elachista illectella (Vance, 1974; Hamilton, 1982; Felt, 1917; Bouseman et al., 2006; Covell, 1985/2006).
 Other insect feeders include leaf beetles, billbugs (Sphenophorus spp.), larvae of leaf-mining flies (Cerodontha spp.), plant bugs, stink bugs, aphids, meadow katydids (Conocephalus spp.), and grasshoppers (Clark et al., 2004; Vaurie, 1983; Needham et al., 1928; Watson, 1928; Knight, 1941; Rider, 2009; Blackman & Eastop, 2013; Gangwere, 1961; Vickery & Kevan, 1985; Wyoming Agr.
 Exp.
 Sta., 1994).
 The Insect Table lists these species in more detail.
 The seeds are eaten to some extent by the Bobwhite and a variety of granivorous songbirds (see Bird Table for a listing of these species).
-Mammalian herbivores graze on the foliage of Timothy, including the Cottontail Rabbit, White-Tailed Deer, horses, and cattle.
-Among small rodents, the Deer Mouse has been observed eating the seeds, while the Prairie Vole eats the leaves (see Whitaker, 1966; Cook et al., 1982).
+Mammalian herbivores graze on the foliage of Timothy, including rabbits, deer, horses, cattle, and sheep.
+Among small rodents, the Deer Mouse eats the seeds, while the Prairie Vole eats the leaves (see Whitaker, 1966; Cook et al., 1982).

 Photographic Location: A powerline clearance in Busey Woods of Urbana, Illinois.